Kliph Nesteroff

-Kliph Nesteroff is a best-selling author regarded for his vast knowledge of show business.
-Vice Magazine called him "The Human Encyclopedia of Comedy," and Los Angeles Magazine profiled him as "The King of Comedy Lore."
-The New York Times has deemed some of his theories "provocative" while Vanity Fair calls his work "essential."
-Nesteroff was included on LA Weeklys Best of Los Angeles list in 2016, and was dubbed the "premier popular historian of comedy" by the New York Times in 2021.
+Kliph Nesteroff is a Canadian author, best known for his 2015 history of American comedy, The Comedians.

 After eight years as a stand-up comedian, Nesteroff became a frequent contributor to WFMU and a national, on-air contributor for CBC Radio One.
 For several years he moderated Classic Television Showbiz, a website devoted to classic show business and comedians.
-The A.V.
-Club referred to Nesteroff as their "favorite pop culture historian."
-He is perhaps best known for his several appearances on Gilbert Gottfried's Amazing Colossal Podcast and his five appearances on WTF with Marc Maron.
+He has made multiple appearances on Gilbert Gottfried's Amazing Colossal Podcast and WTF with Marc Maron.
 Maron was the executive producer of Nesteroff's limited-series Earwolf podcast Classic Showbiz.

-In the year 2022, Nesteroff appeared in the Judd Apatow documentary George Carlin's American Dream on HBO, W. Kamau Bell's We Need to Talk About Cosby on Showtime, Kevin Hart's Right to Offend on A&E, and The Dark Side of Comedy on Vice TV.
-He currently serves as a consultant on Rob Reiner's forthcoming documentary about Albert Brooks.

 Early life

-Nesteroff is from South Slocan, British Columbia.
+Nesteroff is of Doukhobor heritage and from South Slocan, British Columbia.
 He was expelled from high school for giving a speech exposing "salacious dirty laundry" about the teachers, and within a year had moved to Toronto to take a sitcom writing class.